-Most Americans enjoy Internet through fiber to the home, find high-speed cable service, and even 4G wireless broadband.
+Most Americans enjoy Internet through fiber to the home, high-speed cable service, and even 4G wireless broadband.
 However, studies show that this is not the case for US Pacific territories that suffer high prices and slow download speeds.

 Pacific territories have earned the distinction of having the most expensive Internet access in America.
 The best way to compare the services is the price of a megabit per second.
 Of the three U.S. Pacific territories, Guam is the most fortunate.
 It sits at the intersection of several major undersea telecommunications cables, so the DSL connection in Guam is similar to the prices paid by customers on the mainland.